Tiger II: Design

-Like all German tanks, the Tiger II had a petrol engine; in this case the same 700 PS (690 hp, 515 kW) V-12 Maybach HL 230 P30 which powered the much lighter Panther and Tiger I tanks.
+Like all German tanks, the Tiger II had a petrol engine; in this case the same 700 PS V-12 Maybach HL 230 P30 which powered the much lighter Panther and Tiger I tanks.
 The Tiger II was under-powered, like many other heavy tanks of World War II, and consumed a lot of fuel, which was in short supply for the Germans.
 The transmission was the Maybach OLVAR OG 40 12 16 Model B, giving eight forward gears and four reverse, which drove the steering gear.
-This was the Henschel L 801, a double radius design which proved susceptible to failure.
+This was the Henschel L 801, a double radius design which initially proved susceptible to failure.
 Transverse torsion bar suspension supported the hull on nine axles per side.
 Overlapped 800 mm diameter road wheels with rubber cushions and steel tyres rode inside the tracks.
 Late production Tiger Is received the same wheels, which were one of the few interchangeable parts between the two tanks.